Rawal77/ml-learning-journey/README.md

   - Empirical Rule for Normal Distribution (68-95-99.7 Rule)
   - De Moivre & The Normal Approximation
   - Central Limit Theorem & Normality

+**Day 45:**    Probability Distributions & The Power of the Normal Curve
+  - Probability Distribution of a Continuous Random Variable
+  - The Normal Distribution (The Bell Curve) 🔔
+  - Probability Computations for General Normal Random Variables
+  - Example: College Entrance Exam Scores 🎓